onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 ## NFT Discoverabilty

-You should follow the [steps listed in the Alchemy repository](https://github.com/alchemyplatform/alchemy-flow-contracts#adding-a-new-contract) to get your NFT disovered through the Alchemy API.
+You should follow the [steps listed in the Alchemy repository](https://github.com/alchemyplatform/alchemy-flow-contracts#adding-a-new-contract) to get your NFT discovered through the Alchemy API.
 Make sure you added files needed to support your NFT on mainnet specifically.

 ## Risks for Early Adopters